-What’s more, you can stress that you had a good feeling from the interview, and perhaps they are even your first choice (or it is a close call), and if nothing extraordinary happens, you will accept their offer.
+What’s more, you can stress that you had a good feeling from the interview, and perhaps they are even your first choice (or it is a close call), and if nothing extraordinary happens, you will accept their offer and join their team.
 Give them some belief, and they will wait for you, at least for a reasonable time.

 If you say that you have an important job interview in two months time, however, they won’t hire you.
 Nobody will wait for such a long time…

 Avoid referring to rest, holiday, etc, unless you have a very serious reason

 The following situation happened to me three or four times: I interviewed someone for a job, things went well, I asked them when they would be able to start, and they said that they needed a rest, and would be able to start in a month or in two months.